nrfconnect/sdk-nrf/doc/nrf/libraries/others/hw_unique_key.rst

 The library provides a function for writing arbitrary keys and a function for writing random keys.

-To use the library, enable the :option:`CONFIG_HW_UNIQUE_KEY` option for the nRF Secure Immutable Bootloader image.
+To use the library, enable the :kconfig:`CONFIG_HW_UNIQUE_KEY` option for the nRF Secure Immutable Bootloader image.
-Additionally, you can enable the :option:`CONFIG_HW_UNIQUE_KEY_RANDOM` option to enable the :c:func:`hw_unique_key_write_random` function and its dependencies, to generate random keys.
+Additionally, you can enable the :kconfig:`CONFIG_HW_UNIQUE_KEY_RANDOM` option to enable the :c:func:`hw_unique_key_write_random` function and its dependencies, to generate random keys.

 See :ref:`configure_application` for information on how to enable the required configuration options.